raigon44/D3-Implementation-of-Summarized-Line-Graph/README.md

 ### Steps to replicate the visualization locally:

-Requirements: Python (to start the dummy server) TODO: Check chatgpt for more description
+Requirements: Python (to run a simple HTTP server using the Python's built-in 'http.server' module).
+Other required javascript libraries are included in the assets folder.

 * Clone this repository
 * Change directory to the folder where this repository was cloned
 * Run the below command: python -m http.server 8000
-* Open the browser and type localhost:8000
+* Now to access the visualization by navigating to *http://localhost:8000* in your web browser.

 ### Communication-minded Visualizations